 If you’re a chocolate lover like myself, these easy gluten-free chocolate cupcakes with chocolate buttercream are the perfect indulgent sweet treat!

 These soft and moist cocoa cupcakes are one of my favorite gluten-free desserts because they’re so easy to whip up and full of delicious chocolate goodness.
-Gluten-free baking can be tricky, but read on for some of the best tips for foolproof gluten-free cupcakes!

 Gluten-free baking can be a little bit tricky, especially if it’s not something you’ve done before.
 When I first tried to make a gluten-free chocolate cake, it was a disaster!
 The cake was somehow too wet and soft to hold under the weight of frosting, whilst also having a dry aftertaste.
 How can something be wet and dry?!